 It is human nature to want to believe these things, but we all know it is simply not possible.
 The first time I walked past an end cap at my local big box lumberyard I literally turned around, jaw dropped, and took a picture.
-I have to admit for a moment I thought, we need to order some and sell it.
-Like I said, its human nature.
+I have to admit for a moment I thought, we needed to order some and sell them.
+Like I said, it’s human nature.

 The issue does not stop with the $99 kits.
 You can go online and find all types of garage floor epoxy kits.
 Many of us make it out to be easy.
 A few of us even present it as cheap.
 The truth is, done properly, it is neither!

 When a customer calls me and asks what I think of garage floor epoxy, I let them know that I think it is a beautiful floor, when properly installed, but that it will take a lot of work and likely be way more expensive than they thought.

 Most customers respond by saying, “Why do you sell it then?”
 Well, because you think you want it, and my job is to make sure you know what you are getting into.
 If you do, that’s awesome, and we have an outstanding product.
 If you don’t, you are going to think we are overpriced and making it sound harder than it is.

 While many in the industry would sell a cheaper product and make it sound like less work, to get a sale; I would prefer to sell a quality product and let you know exactly what is involved.
 It’s really that simple.